 The main goal of treating diabetes is to lower your blood sugar to a normal level.
 High blood sugar can be lowered by diet and exercise, and by certain medicines when necessary.

-This Patient Information has been approved by the U. S. Food and Drug Administration.
+This Medication Guide has been approved by the U. S. Food and Drug Administration.